Self-Advocacy

 Experiences from Young Adults in the Usher Community

-• My Experience and the Importance of Self-Advocacy, written by Ava Bullis, high school student and young adult with Usher syndrome.
+• My Experience and the Importance of Self-Advocacy, written by Ava Bullis, a high school student with Usher syndrome.

 • "Instead, I am the person who, upon realization, does not see Usher as a threat.
 I am the kind of person who takes action, the person who reaches out, who is motivated, who is resilient, who knows that there is some solution out there regardless of how awful the situation seems."
 Read more about Brendan Creemer's experience.